The Best Raised Garden Beds for Backyard Plants

 1. BEST ALL AROUND: Greenes Fence Cedar Raised Garden Kit

-2. BEST FOR SMALL GARDENS: Yaheetech 3 Tier Raised Garden Bed
+2. BEST FOR SMALL SPACES: Yaheetech 3 Tier Raised Garden Bed

-The Patiomore 3 Tier Raised Garden Bed will maximize your gardening space.
+The Patiomore 3 Tier Raised Garden Bed helps maximize your gardening space.
 Made from 100 percent chemical-free fir wood, this planter occupies only about 4 x 4 feet of space.
 Each tier is connected with wood plugs and can easily be transformed into three separate growing beds in different sizes, or stacked to create a stair-stepped planter.
 The simple dovetail design allows you to slide the boards into place without tools.
-The different depths of soil allow for planting variety and its streamlined design will make an attractive addition to your yard.
+The different depths of soil allow for planting variety and its streamlined design can make an attractive addition to the yard.

 3. BEST UPGRADE: Vegepod Raised Garden Bed

 The Vegepod is a self-watering raised bed with an attached cover that helps protect your plants from harsh sun, frost, strong winds, and pests.
 Made from polypropylene plastic, the Vegepod is rot-resistant and durable.
 It uses a wicking system to keep the soil moist so established plants can last weeks without watering.
-Its commercial-grade canopy provides protection while allowing air and water to penetrate.
-The canopy also has a built-in mist-spray watering system that attaches to a standard hose.
-The canopy creates a microclimate that will help you get a head start on planting in the spring and keep your vegetables warm in the fall and early winter, depending on your climate.
-The Vegepod is also adjustable.
-It can easily be raised to waist height to lessen the strain on your knees and back.
+At the same time, its commercial-grade canopy provides protection while allowing air and water to penetrate.
+The canopy also has a built-in mist-spray watering system that operates via attachment to a standard hose.
+The Vegepod is also height adjustable and can be raised to waist height, if desired.